NSLS-II/systemd-softioc/README.md

     USER=softioc

-NAME: required to match your IOC instance name
+NAME: required to match your IOC instance name.

 PORT: type 'manage-iocs nextport', which tries to pick an unused port number for procServ.
+DO NOT use any well-known ports (23, 80, 5064, 5065, 8080, etc.).

 HOST: required to match the result of 'hostname -s' or 'hostname -f'.

-USER: an user account which must exist on localhost
+USER: a user account which must exist on localhost.

 CHDIR/EXEC: if you do not have a 'st.cmd' in /epics/iocs/example1, you have to set CHDIR and EXEC accordingly in the 'config'.
 See config.example for allowed items in a IOC config file.